 8. Master your driving skills on narrow roads of Ireland

-Besides driving on the left, narrow roads of Ireland scare many first-time visitors from driving here.
-The roads, especially in the countryside, get so narrow that vehicles driving in the opposite directions almost touch each other when passing by.
+Besides driving on the left side of the road, narrow roads of Ireland scare many first-time visitors from driving here.
+The roads, especially in the countryside, get so narrow that vehicles driving in the opposite directions almost touch each other while passing by.

 If these two reasons still don’t stop you from renting a car when visiting the island of Ireland, opt for a smaller car.
 It will not only make it easier to navigate the Irish roads, but also simplifies parking situation.
 Larger Irish cities require parallel parking that can become a real hustle with a big car.

 Even if you are a big city fan, take time to venture outside the major cities and explore Irish nature.
 Just like people go to Paris to see the Eiffel Tower, visiting Ireland is not complete without admiring its natural wonders.
 From the majestic Cliffs of Moher to the stunning Wicklow Mountains and Giant’s Causeway, Ireland has an unforgettable adventure waiting for you.

 11. Layer up when visiting Ireland, especially if it’s your first trip

 They say Ireland has 40 shades of green.
 But it takes 50 shades of grey to make these 40 shades of green.
 And with these 50 shades of grey comes unpredictable weather with lots of rain and strong winds.

 The latter never cease to remind you of the extraordinary power of nature.
 The winds are indeed so strong, especially by the sea, that they can literally knock you off your feet.
 The best way to withstand the naughty weather is to layer up.
 Moreover, make an umbrella an integral part of your attire when visiting Ireland.